awsdocs/aws-codebuild-user-guide/doc_source/sample-build-badges.md

 1. If a CodeBuild information page is displayed, choose **Create build project**\.
 Otherwise, on the navigation pane, expand **Build**, choose **Build projects**, and then choose **Create build project**\.

-1. On the **Create build project** page, in **Project configuration**, enter a name for this build project\.
+1. In **Project name**, enter a name for this build project\.
 Build project names must be unique across each AWS account\.
 You can also include an optional description of the build project to help other users understand what this project is used for\.

 1. In **Source**, for **Source provider**, choose the source code provider type, and then do one of the following:
 **Note**